jason71995/meta_sr/README.md

-# Meta-SR in Keras and Tensorflow 2.0
+# Meta-SR on Keras and Tensorflow 2.0

 ## Introduction